WOOD DOOR RESTORATION

 sourcing and installation of all needed hardware and locksets.

-a Marks New Yorker mortise lock and cylinder at no additional charge;
+a Marks 91A mortise lock and cylinder at no additional charge;

 boring and/or mortising and the installation of locksets;